 Metropolitan thoroughbred races carry a maximum payout of dividends and combinations of $100,000, which is reduced to $50,000 for thoroughbred races held at non-metropolitan venues.
 Greyhound and harness racing payouts are capped at $25,000.

 Sports bets do not seem to have any such restrictions placed upon them.

-There are no dormant account fees at Palmerbet, something that will appeal to the casual members of the punting ranks, but there is a 1x turnover requirement on deposited funds and a 2x requirement on bonus credits.
+There are no dormant account fees at Palmerbet, something that will appeal to the casual members of the punting ranks, but there is a 1x turnover requirement on deposited funds.

 Palmerbet does accept applications for credit facilities, although our views on borrowing money in order to fund wagering are rather dim.